ari-apigo/The-Boba-Diaries/APIDOC.md

 **Returned Data Format**: JSON

-**Description:** Return a JSON file including the information of every franchise available in this API
+**Description:** Returns a JSON file including the information of every franchise available in this API

 **Example Request:** /franchiseInfo